SabahatJK/fintech-case-study/README.md

     * Radar
     Stripe Radar is a tool that uses adaptable machine learning to fight fraud and increase the conversion rate of transactions using the Stripe network.
 It is offered as built-in, with no additional set up.
 Radar helps to distinguish fraudsters from legitimate customers and applies Dynamic 3D Secure to high-risk payments.
     * Sigma
     Stripe Sigma is an analytical tool that makes transactional data available within an interactive SQL environment in the Dashboard.
-Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<sup><a href="#6">[6]</a></sup>
+Sigma creates fully customized reports using information about payments, subscriptions, customers, payouts, and more.<a href="#6">[6]</a></sup><sup>

     *Dashboard:
     Stripe Dashboard offers a user interface to manage and configure the Stripe account.
-It is used to manages payments and refunds, respond to disputes, monitor integration, and more..<sup><a href="#7">[7]</a></sup>
+It is used to manages payments and refunds, respond to disputes, monitor integration, and more.<sup><a href="#7">[7]</a></sup>

     *Atlas
     Stripe  Atlas is a platform that offers a seamless and safe way to launch a company in the U.S (Delaware) from anywhere in the globe.
-With just $500, a company can be formed, with no lengthy paperwork, legal complexity, and numerous fees. <sup>[(Stripe Atlas)](https://stripe.com/atlas)</sup><sup> [(Stripe Atlas Docs)](https://stripe.com/docs/atlas)</sup>
+With just $500, a company can be formed, with no lengthy paperwork, legal complexity, and numerous fees. <sup><a href="#8">[8]</a></sup>

     * Climate
     With Stripe Climate, customers can direct a fraction of their revenue to help scale emerging carbon removal technologies in just a few clicks.
-Join a growing group of ambitious businesses changing the course of carbon removal. <sup>[(Stripe Climate)](https://stripe.com/climate)</sup>
+Join a growing group of ambitious businesses changing the course of carbon removal.
+    <sup><a href="#9">[9]</a></sup>

  * Financial Services
     * Corporate Cards & Issuing
     The Stripe Corporate Card are virtual and physical cards designed to instantly create, manages, and distribute payment cards to corporations.
 It is designed for startups and fast-growing companies.
-It helps corporations to control spending, reconcile expenses automatically using software like Expensify, and earn extra cashback where spend the most each month.<sup>[(Stripe Blog)](https://stripe.com/blog/introducing-stripe-corporate-card)</sup><sup> [(Stripe Corporate Card)](https:/https://stripe.com/corporate-card)</sup><sup>[(Stripe Docs)](https://stripe.com/docs/issuing/cards)</sup>
+It helps corporations to control spending, reconcile expenses automatically using software like Expensify, and earn extra cashback where spend the most each month.
+    <sup><a href="#10">[10]</a></sup>
+    <sup><a href="#11">[11]</a></sup>
+    <sup><a href="#12">[12]</a></sup>

     * Treasury
     Stripe Treasury is a banking-as-a-service API that lets you embed financial services in your marketplace or platform.
 With a single integration, enable your customers to hold funds, pay bills, earn interest, and manage cash flow. <sup>([Stripe Blog)](https://stripe.com/treasury)</sup
     * Capital